oldcomputerjunk/oldcomputerjunk.github.io/_posts/2017-02-01-commodore-sx64-only-6143-bytes-free.markdown

 - commodore-64
 ---

-# My Commodore SX64 has only 6143 bytes free

 ![6143 bytes free screenshot](/public/sx64-k1.jpg)

 Quite a number of years ago I managed to aquire a [Commodore SX64](https://en.wikipedia.org/wiki/Commodore_SX-64) for the round sum of $10.